barstoolbluz/xplatform-cli-tools/README.md

 - AWS CLI stores credentials in `~/.aws/credentials`
 - Git may cache credentials in plaintext in some configurations

-This environment improves security by:
+This environment mitigates these attack vectors by:
-1. Fetching credentials from 1Password at runtime
+1. Fetching credentials from 1Password at runtime;
-2. Injecting them via environment variables in ephemeral subshells
+2. Injecting them via environment variables in ephemeral subshells;
-3. Ensuring credentials exist only for the duration of the command
+3. Ensuring credentials exist only for the duration of the command;
-4. Preventing credentials from being written to disk in plaintext
+4. Preventing unencrypted credentials from persisting on disk.

 ## How It Works

 The environment implements wrapper functions for `git`, `gh`, and `aws` that:

-1. Extract credentials from 1Password at runtime
+1. Extract credentials from 1Password at runtime;
-2. Pass these credentials to the underlying commands securely
+2. Pass these credentials to the underlying commands securely;
-3. Clean up any temporary files after execution
+3. Clean up any temporary files after execution;

 ### Authentication Methods